 - Dialectical behavior therapy (DBT)

 - Group therapy program

 Do you display the signs of a high-functioning alcoholic?
 Substance abuse is a chronic disease that can cause severe problems when left untreated.
-If you struggle with alcoholism, do not let the condition ruin your health and other life areas.
+If you struggle with alcoholism, do not let the condition ruin your health, relationships, and happiness.
 A rehab facility can guide you throughout the recovery journey and provide continued recovery support.
-Contact Atlanta Detox Center at 833.631.0534 to get expert help today.
+Reach out to Atlanta Detox Center by calling 833.631.0534 or using our online form.
+Get expert help today.